retro1996/VistaThemePlasma/INSTALL.md

     - Battery
     - Action Center
     - Network (Vista)
-4. When updating KDE Plasma, usually through a full system upgrade, recompiling KWin effects and the DefaultToolTip component is necessary.
+5. When updating KDE Plasma, usually through a full system upgrade, recompiling KWin effects and the DefaultToolTip component is necessary.
-5. In System Settings -> Session -> Desktop Session, uncheck the "Ask for confirmation" option.
+6. In System Settings -> Session -> Desktop Session, uncheck the "Ask for confirmation" option.
-6. In System Settings -> Keyboard -> Shortcuts, under KWin, disable the "Peek at Desktop" shortcut, and remap the "MinimizeAll" to Meta+D
+7. In System Settings -> Keyboard -> Shortcuts, under KWin, disable the "Peek at Desktop" shortcut, and remap the "MinimizeAll" to Meta+D
-7. In System Settings -> Fonts, configure the fonts as shown here:
+8. In System Settings -> Fonts, configure the fonts as shown here:

 <img src="screenshots/fontconfig.png">

+9. Restart plasmashell in order for the desktop sidebar to appear correctly,

 The following steps are optional: